Mr0grog/regulation-comments-monitor/README.md

 This is a quick and simple example of using the regulations.gov API to create an RSS feed of public comments on various dockets (e.g. https://www.regulations.gov/docket/EPA-HQ-OPPT-2020-0493).
 It’s a pretty simple Python script that runs on a schedule using GitHub Actions, and outputs a set of RSS feeds (one for each docket it monitors).

+You can check the live RSS feeds for two dockets we are currently monitoring:

+- [EPA-HQ-OAR-2021-0668.rss](https://Mr0grog.github.io/regulation-comments-monitor/EPA-HQ-OAR-2021-0668.rss) (“Federal Implementation Plan Addressing Regional Ozone Transport for the 2015 Primary Ozone National Ambient Air Quality Standard”)
+- [EPA-HQ-OPPT-2020-0493.rss](https://Mr0grog.github.io/regulation-comments-monitor/EPA-HQ-OPPT-2020-0493.rss) (“Fees for the Administration of the Toxic Substances Control Act”)

 ## Setup